jenslys/zed-catppuccin-blur/README.md

 ### Making Theme Customizations

 To customize the theme, edit the `THEME_OVERRIDES` dictionary in `theme_overrides.py`.
-Each variant (latte, frappe, macchiato, mocha, espresso) has its own set of overrides.
+Each variant (latte, iced_latte, frappe, macchiato, mocha, espresso) has its own set of overrides.
 For example:

 ```python
 "latte": {